Books and Vintage Merchandise Store

 More details about each volume of the Omnibus Edition:

-Omnibus Edition Volume 1: Wish You Were Here:
+Omnibus Edition Volume 1:

 Introduction to (and History of) Literary Picture Postcards

-Volume One of Authorized Images is a comprehensive history of how the picture postcard came into existence.
-The Introduction then offers an overview of printed paper collectables which were the ancestors of postcards.
+Volume One offers an overview of printed paper collectables which were the immediate ancestors of picture postcards.

 Authorized Images Omnibus edition Volume One Cover